bitburner-official/bitburner-src/src/Documentation/doc/basic/autocomplete_help.md

     ],
     overview: [
-      "This script file repeats the line 'foo' over a default of 10 times.", "It may be overriden to output n times, through command-line arguments."
+      "This script file repeats the line 'foo' over a default of 10 times.", "It may be overriden to output n times, through command-line arguments.", ],
-    ],
     seeAlso: "help",
   };